 2. Toast with nut butter

-Curious about other ways to eat a 4-to-1 ratio?
+Curious about ways to eat a 4-to-1 ratio of complex carbs to protein?
 Try a piece of gluten-free or sprouted whole grain bread with a tablespoon of nut butter for another tasty way to replenish muscle glycogen.

 3. Trail mix (high fruit-to-nut ratio)

-On-the-go and forgot your Vega Sport Recovery Accelerator?
-Grab a trail mix that’s heavy on the fruit, for another way to eat somewhere close to a 4-to-1 ratio.
+On-the-go and forgot your Vega Sport Recovery?
+Grab trail mix that’s heavy on the fruit, for another way to eat somewhere close to a 4-to-1 ratio.

 5. Fruits and veggies